angular-schule/angular-cli-ghpages/README.md

 Discussion: https://github.com/angular-schule/ngx-deploy-starter/issues/1

-### 2. A deployment builder should have an interactive prompts after the "ng add".
+### 2. A deployment builder should have an interactive prompt after the "ng add".

 To make it easier for the end user to get started, a deployment builder **should** ask for all the mandatory questions immediately after the `ng add`.
 The data should be persisted in the `angular.json` file.